 Purpose

 The purpose of the Credit Risk Management Policy is to communicate corporate guidelines for managing credit risk and safeguarding Enron Corp’s business units against credit exposures.
-Credit risk is the risk that a financial loss could be incurred if a counterparty to a transaction does not fulfill its contractual obligations in a timely manner Credit risk is therefore a function of (1) the value of the position exposed to default; (2) the proportion of this value that could be recovered in the event of a default; and (3) the probability of default.
+Credit risk is the risk that a financial loss could be incurred if a counterparty to a transaction does not fulfill its contractual obligations.
+Credit risk is therefore a function of (1) the value of the position exposed to default; (2) the proportion of this value that could be recovered in the event of a default; and (3) the probability of default.
 Enron Corp.’s credit exposures are attributable to the following:

-Mark-to-market (“MTM”) exposure: the current replacement value of a contract that could be lost if a counterparty defaults today.
-The potential for a credit loss arises when a counterparty defaults on a contract that eis in the money to or asset Enron at the time of default.
+Mark-to-market (“MTM”) exposure: the current replacement value of a contract.
+The potential for a credit loss arises when a counterparty defaults on a contract that represents a beneficial interest or asset to Enron at the time of default.

-Counterparty Value at Risk (“CVAR”) exposure:the exposure that might occur in the future as a result of fluctuation of market prices, interest rates and exchange rates on the value of a a present counterparty contract.
+Counterparty Value at Risk (“CVAR”) exposure: The exposure that might occur in the future as a result of fluctuation of market prices, interest rates and exchange rates on the value of a contract.

-Physical delivery exposure (Receivable Risk): the value of a physical product that has been delivered to a counterparty prior to receiving an appropriate payment from the applicable counterparty.
+Physical delivery exposure (Receivable Risk): the value of a physical product that has been delivered to a counterparty prior to receiving an appropriate payment.
 A receivable is equal to the volume of the product delivered multiplied by the price per volumetric unit.

-Settlement exposure: the risk that arises when payment by the counterparty has not been made by the contractual due datethe.
+Settlement exposure: the risk that arises when payment by the counterparty has not been made by the contractual due date.

 Organization and Responsibilities